dmzoneill/jira-creator/README.md

 source ~/.bashrc.d/jira.sh
 ```
+This sets up the environment for our tool.
+Replace the values with your own.

 ---

-### 🔗 Step 2.
-Link the Command-Line Tool Wrapper
+### 2️⃣ Link the command-line tool wrapper

-This creates a symbolic link to the command-line tool wrapper, allowing you to use the tool from any location:

 ```bash
 chmod +x jira_creator/rh-issue-wrapper.sh
 sudo ln -s $(pwd)/jira_creator/rh-issue-wrapper.sh /usr/local/bin/rh-issue
 ```
+This makes the rh-issue command globally accessible.

 ---

-### 🏃‍♀️ Step 3.
-Run It
+### 3️⃣ Run it

-Here's how to create a story issue:

 ```bash
 rh-issue create story "Improve onboarding experience"
 ```
+This creates a JIRA story with a given title.

 ---